 Papillons are much smaller than Golden Retrievers, and they’re not quite as energetic.
 They do equally well in apartments or houses with big backyards, and they have tremendous personalities.
 However, they’re not quite as naturally obedient, so you’ll need to be firm and consistent with your obedience training.

-You might think that these dogs would be constantly bouncing off the walls, given the ridiculous speeds that they’re capable of reaching on the track.
+You might think that Greyhounds would be constantly bouncing off the walls, given the ridiculous speeds that they’re capable of reaching on the track.
 The fact of the matter is, however, that they’re incredibly mellow (and even lazy!).

 Puggles are mixes of Pugs and Beagles, and they’re small dogs that don’t require a ton of exercise (in fact, they can’t handle too much activity).
 If you live more of a relaxed lifestyle, these pups are more than happy to join you on the couch.

-Many people — especially those with smaller homes — refuse to consider these gentle giants, but that’s a mistake.
+Many people — especially those with smaller homes — refuse to consider Great Danes, but that’s a mistake.
 They’re incredibly affectionate, low-energy dogs, and they don’t shed much either.
 Plus, no one will mess with you if they see you walking a small horse around the neighborhood.

 You’ll notice that some breeds that you might expect to be on this list — like Labradors and Aussie Shepherds, for example — didn’t make the cut.
 That’s not because they aren’t great dogs, but rather because they’re similar to Goldens in many ways.
 Thus, if you won’t do well with a Golden Retriever, you’re not likely to do well with a Labrador either.